Weather United Kingdom

 Favourite Locations (—)

-The public should be aware of the potential for localised flooding.
+The public should be aware of the risk of localised damage from these winds and for minor disruption to travel.

 About the Met Office Weather Warnings